lfit/releng-global-jjb/docs/configuration.rst

 :git-url: Set this to the base URL of your GitHub repo.
 In
     general this should be https://github.com.
 If you are using GitHub Enterprise, or some other GitHub-style system, then it should be whatever your installation base URL is.
+This sets a job property that GitHub Pull Request Builder requires in order to work.
+    Note that this is the web url to your project: (eg. https://github.com/$ORG/$PROJECT)

 :git-clone-url: This is the clone prefix used by GitHub jobs.
-    Set this to either the same thing as **git-url** or the 'git@github.com:' including the trailing ':'
+    Set this to either the same bse url as **git-url**, or to 'git@github.com:' including the trailing ':'.
+This will be determined by your clone method (https or git).

 :github-org: The name of the GitHub organization interpolated
     into the scm config.